ronnievormelker/notes/README.md

 6. Practice good coding habits, such as writing clean, concise, modular, well-documented code.
 7. Participate in open source projects and contribute to the community.
 It will not only improve Your skills but also help You build a portfolio and network.
 8. Attend workshops, conferences, meetups, online courses, tutorials, blogs, forums, podcasts, YouTube channels, books, e-books, articles, research papers, technical documentation, manuals, wikis, slides, presentations, videos, movies, documentaries, educational TV shows, TED talks, inspirational speeches, motivational speeches to expand Your knowledge and keep up with latest trends and technologies.

+# 2024-02-05
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software and might divert attention from more crucial design aspects.
+It suggests programmers should focus first on writing clear, correct, and understandable code, then optimize only after identifying performance bottlenecks through profiling or real-world usage data.
+This principle encourages a balance between efficiency and maintainability in software development.